 - New applications and services arising from big data, social networks and social media.

-Long Papers are limited to a total of 14 (fourteen) pages, including all content and references, and must be in PDF formatted with the Springer publication format.
+Papers are limited to a total of 14 (fourteen) pages, including all content and references.
+All submissions must be in English.

 Easychair Submissions Website

 Submit your paper to "SIMBig 2019 - SNMAM" at: https://easychair.org/conferences/?conf=simbig2019.